cloudinary-community/gatsby-transformer-cloudinary/README.md

 ### `transformTypes`

-An optional array of GraphQL Types to add the `gatsbyImageData` resolver to for Gatsby Image support.
+An optional array of GraphQL Types to add the `gatsbyImageData` resolver for Gatsby Image support.

 **Type:** `[String]`\
 **Default:** `['CloudinaryAsset']`